15 Strategies to Increase CPA Exam Pass Rates

 The top accounting executive of the company overseeing all levels of management, setting long-term financial goals and budgets, and being held accountable for the accuracy, timeliness and legal and regulatory compliance of all financial reporting of the company.

-(Average salary is $173K but is generally much higher the bigger the company)
+(Average salary is $230K+ and is generally much higher the bigger the company)

 8) FBI Agent specializing in Accounting